ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-3.md

 //called `Result::unwrap()` on an `Err` value: "20 is not 25!"
 ```

-Also note that the error `E` has to have an instance of the `Debug` trait.
+Also note that the error type `E` has to have an instance of the `Debug` trait.
 This is so that the error can be written out if the `unwrap` causes a `panic`:

 ```{.terminal .scrollx}
 called `Result::unwrap()` on an `Err` value: "20 is not 25!"
 ```

 ### expect
-What if we wanted to customize the error message when we failed?
+What if we wanted to customize the error message when we failed dramatically throwing a panic?

-We can do that by using `expect` method. `expect` is defined as:
+We can do that by using the `expect` method. `expect` is defined as:

 ```{.rust .scrollx}
 pub fn expect(self, msg: &str) -> T